 “This evening is about excellence, about the students here who have demonstrated perseverance and great heights of academic attainment to be able to come top in their subjects and achieve a very high GPA.
 It is also about the students who have achieved a scholarship here at ICMS,” Dr McNeill said.

 “However, it’s not just the academic achievements that we are celebrating.
 We at ICMS pride ourselves on building graduate capabilities and knowledge in a range of life skills which are part of this excellence that you’ve attained.
 ICMS has a proud history of great graduate outcomes.
-We have a record of industry engagement and graduate employability that are the envy of many of the top universities.”
+At our higher education institution we have a record of industry engagement and graduate employability that are the envy of many of the top universities.”

 As ICMS chairman and founder Darryl Courtney-O’Connor (AM) related, ‘VIP’ did not only mean ‘Very Important Person’.